FAQ

 Yes, removed content can reappear on different URLs or platforms.
 That is why Nemaries monitors continuously.
 When new infringements are detected, new takedown and delisting requests are sent automatically.

 Nemaries works in 4 steps: (1) You create your account and define the content to be protected.
-(2) The system automatically scans 72,000+ websites.
+(2) The system automatically scans millions of websites.
 (3) DMCA takedown and delisting requests are sent automatically for detected infringements.
 (4) You track every process in real time on your live dashboard.

 Yes.
 Although the DMCA is a U.S. law, major platforms like Google, Facebook, and Instagram are U.S.-based, so it applies worldwide.
 Hosting providers in many other countries also comply with DMCA notices.
 Nemaries performs removals at an international scale.